xlfdll/VMXAudioFix/README.md

 Newer versions of the above could also be used with some modifications.

 Before the build, generate-build-number.sh needs to be executed in a Git / Bash shell to generate build information code file (BuildInfo.h).

-## Known Issues
-* When the service is running, other programs are not able to use DirectMusic.
-An empty DirectMusic port list will be shown in DirectX Diagnostics tool (DxDiag.exe).